carpentries-incubator/workflows-nextflow/episodes/02-nextflow_scripting.md

 {: .language-groovy }

-The curly brackets `{}` around the expression `it * it` tells the script interpreter to treat this expression as code.
-The `it` identifier is an special variable that represents the value that is passed to the function when it is invoked.
+The curly brackets `{}` around the expression `it * it` tells the script interpreter to treat this expression as code. `it` is an implicit variable that is provided in closures.
+It's available when the closure doesn't have an explicitly declared parameter and represents the value that is passed to the function when it is invoked.

 We can pass the function `square` as an argument to other functions or methods.
 Some built-in functions take a function like this as an argument.
 One example is the `collect` method on lists that iterates through each element of the list transforming it into a new value using the closure: